 White Rose is approximately 350 kilometres southeast of St. John's.
-Operated by Cenovus Energy Inc. (previously Husky Oil Operations Limited), White Rose uses an FPSO vessel and has gross production capacity of 140 mbbls/d (39 mbbls/d, net to Suncor) of crude oil and oil storage capacity of 940 mbbls.
-Actual annual production levels are lower than production capacity, reflecting current reservoir capability, including natural declines, gas and water injection and production limits, and asset and facility reliability.
+Operated by Cenovus Energy Inc. (previously Husky Oil Operations Limited), White Rose uses an FPSO vessel and has gross production capacity of 140 mbbls/d (55 mbbls/d, net to Suncor) of crude oil and oil storage capacity of 940 mbbls.
+Actual production levels are lower than production capacity, due to natural declines and gas and water injection.
 Production from White Rose began in November 2005.
-As at December 31, 2021, there were 44 wells: 23 oil production wells, 15 water injection wells, three gas storage wells, and three gas injection wells.
+As at December 31, 2022, there were 45 wells: 23 oil production wells, 16 water injection wells, three gas storage wells and three gas injection wells.

-In 2007, the White Rose co-venturers signed an agreement with the Government of Newfoundland and Labrador for the development of the White Rose Extensions, which includes the North Amethyst, South White Rose Extension, and West White Rose satellite fields.
+The White Rose Extensions include the North Amethyst, South White Rose Extension, and West White Rose satellite fields.
 First oil was achieved at North Amethyst in May 2010.
 Development of the South White Rose Extension began in 2013, with first oil achieved in June 2015.

 Development of the West White Rose field has been divided into two stages.
 The first stage was approved in 2010 and first oil was achieved in September 2011.
-The second stage, West White Rose Project, was sanctioned during the second quarter of 2017.
-The project was expected to extend the life of the existing White Rose assets, with Suncor's share of peak oil production estimated to be 20 mbbls/d of crude oil.
+The second stage, West White Rose Project, was sanctioned in 2017.
 Major development activity began in 2018.
-However, in 2020, the operator announced a full project review given the continued market uncertainty caused by the COVID-19 pandemic along with the cancellation of the 2021 construction season and has moved the project into safekeeping mode.
-At West White Rose, in 2021, Suncor entered into a conditional agreement to increase its interest in the White Rose assets subject to a number of conditions including an economic restart decision for the West White Rose Project by mid-2022.
-Should the conditions be met, Suncor has agreed to increase its ownership interest in the White Rose assets by 12.5% to approximately 40% in exchange for a cash payment by the operator to Suncor.
+In 2020, the operator moved the project into safekeeping mode, due to COVID-19-related market uncertainty.
+During the second quarter of 2022, concurrent with the decision to restart the West White Rose Project by the joint venture owners, Suncor increased its ownership in the White Rose asset by 12.5% to approximately